XSPICE in ngspice

 Ngspice as a shared library

 Ngspice may be compiled as a shared library (*.so or *.dll).
 This will offer full control over the simulator from a calling process.
-See this page or the actual manual at chapter 15 for more information.
+See this page or the current manual at chapter 15 for more information.

 Circuit optimization with ngspice